MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 ## Types of bookmarks

 There are two types of Power BI bookmarks: *personal* and *report*.
-Report designers add the *Report* bookmarks.
+Report designers add the report bookmarks.
 When the designers share their reports with colleagues, the bookmarks travel with the reports.
 Everyone who can open and view that report can also see and use the report bookmarks.
-Anyone who can open a report can create *Personal* bookmarks; you don't even need edit permissions.
+Anyone who can open a report can create personal bookmarks; you don't even need edit permissions.
 However, if you create personal bookmarks and share your report, the personal bookmarks don't travel with the report.
 Personal bookmarks are for your use only.

 > [!TIP]
 > There are some ways for you to share your personal bookmarks with others.
 See [Share changes](#share-changes) later in this article for tips and tricks.

 :::image type="content" source="media/end-user-bookmarks/power-bi-both-bookmark.png" alt-text="A screenshot showing the Bookmarks menu.":::

-This article explains how to create and use *personal* bookmarks.
-It also explains how to interact with *report* bookmarks that someone else creates and shares with you.
+This article explains how to create and use personal bookmarks.
+It also explains how to interact with report bookmarks that someone else creates and shares with you.
 Viewing shared reports and report bookmarks requires one or both of the following prerequisites:

 - a Power BI Pro or a Premium Per User (PPU) license [Which license do I have?](end-user-license.md)
 - a report that is saved in Premium capacity and shared with you.